kyleidea1/kyleidea1/README.md

 - **Sign Language Translator**
   May 2024 – Nov 2024
-  Lead the development of an Android app for Sign Language translation as part of my graduation project.
+  Lead the development of an Android app for Sign Language translation as part of the graduation project.

 - **Manolja**
   Aug 2024
-  Development of a tourism promotion application for Busan City with backend communication experience.
+  Development of a tourism promotion application for Busan City with backend communication experience for Hackathon.

 ## 🛠 Skills
 - **Languages**: Kotlin, Python, C, C++